anagha-google/ray-labs/00-provisioning/Modile-01-Provisioning.md

 ## 10. Create a Ray on Vertex cluster manually

-At the time of the authoring of this lab, Ray on Vertex AI offered two modes to create clusters - SDK and UI.
+At the time of the authoring of this lab, Ray on Vertex AI offered two modes to create clusters - SDK (Ray 2.9) and UI (Ray 2.4).
+For the purpose of simplicity, we will create a cluster manually, via the user interface.

 ### 10.1.
-Background:
+Note:
-1. Currently, there is no gcloud support for creating Ray on Vertex AI
+1. At the time of authoring this lab, there is no gcloud support for creating Ray on Vertex AI,
+2. There is no Terraform provider
-2. There is SDK support for creating Ray clusters on Vertex
+3. There is only SDK support for creating Ray clusters on Vertex
-3. For the purpose of simplicity, we will create a cluster manually, via the user interface
+4. And UI support to create Ray clusters on Vertex

 <hr>